mimesis-inria/caribou/doc/sphinx/source/cg_solver_doc.rst

       - Convergence criterion: The CG iterations will stop when the residual norm of the residual :math:`\frac{|r_{k}|}{|r_0|} = \frac{|r_{k} - a_k A p_k|}{|b|}` at iteration k is lower than this threshold (here :math:`b` is the right-hand side vector).
+    * - preconditioning_method
+      - option
+      - None
+      - Preconditioning method used.

+            * **None**: No preconditioning, hence the complete matrix won't be built. **(default)**
+            * **Identity**: A naive preconditioner which approximates any matrix as the identity matrix.
+This is equivalent as using **None**, except the system matrix is built.
+            * **Diagonal**: Preconditioning using an approximation of A.x = b by ignoring all off-diagonal entries of A.
+              Also called Jacobi preconditioner, work very well on diagonal dominant matrices.
+              This preconditioner is suitable for both selfadjoint and general problems.
+The diagonal entries are pre-inverted and stored into a dense vector.
+              See `here <https://eigen.tuxfamily.org/dox/classEigen_1_1DiagonalPreconditioner.html>`__ for more details.
+            * **IncompleteCholesky**: Preconditioning based on an modified incomplete Cholesky with dual threshold.
+              See `here <https://eigen.tuxfamily.org/dox/classEigen_1_1IncompleteCholesky.html>`__ for more details.
+            * **IncompleteLU**: Preconditioning based on the incomplete LU factorization.
+              See `here <https://eigen.tuxfamily.org/dox/classEigen_1_1IncompleteLUT.html>`__ for more details.

 Quick example
 *************